sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 | [nodeSelector](#specdistributionmodulesawsoverridesnodeselector) | `object` | Optional |
 | [tolerations](#specdistributionmodulesawsoverridestolerations)   | `array`  | Optional |

+### Description

+Override the common configuration with a particular configuration for the module.

 ## .spec.distribution.modules.aws.overrides.ingresses

 ## .spec.distribution.modules.aws.overrides.nodeSelector

 ### Description

-The node selector to use to place the pods for the dr module
+Set to override the node selector used to place the pods of the module.

 ## .spec.distribution.modules.aws.overrides.tolerations